trans-travel/trans-travel/us/id.md

 # USA - Idaho

-Idaho has some negative laws towards trans people.
-However, these laws are, thus far, fairly restricted and do not apply to most trans people in most situations.
+Idaho has negative laws towards trans people.
+These laws may, in some cases, impact travelers.
+In particular, medical professionals, government employees, and people working for public colleges and universities are allowed to discriminate.
+There are also laws that can be interpreted to limit bathroom access for trans people.

 Idaho does criminalize trans care for children which may have an impact on child custody.
 However, this is currently stayed by judicial